Learn@Illinois Moodle - Workshop Activity

-Use the light bulb to switch between phases.
-When a workshop is first open, it should be in the "Submission" phase.
+Click the empty blue circle icon to switch between phases.
+The current phase has a solid black circle icon.
+When a workshop is first open, it should be in the "Setup phase".
 When students are peer reviewing one another, it should be in the "Assessment" phase.

 - Do I need to use groups?

 Using groups with this activity is not generally needed, as students are matched in the "Allocate submissions" page (see #4).
 You may use groups if you would like students to review only the work of those in their smaller groups.